TallSoup/DiscordResponderBot/README.md

 **Commands(must be at the beginning of a message):**

-!bothelp - will explain the commands (not a slashcommand, just looks like one)
+!bothelp - will explain the commands

 !dad joke - tells a random dad joke